TyshiaGray/Project-1/README.md

 ## The User Story:
 > AS A busy adult with limited time
-> I WANT an application that will allow me to search for a recipe and give me suggetions with how-to videos
+> I WANT an application that will allow me to search for a recipe using ingredients that can be found in our pantry and give me suggetions with how-to videos
-> SO THAT choosing dinner will be easier
+> SO THAT choosing a meal will be easier

 ## Task To Be Completed:
 - [ X ] Create needed files: index.html file, README file, assets folder to include: images, style.css, script.js